BAJAJ BROKING

 Why Is Self Assessment Tax Paying Necessary?

-As a taxpayer, you might wonder why you have to submit the Self assessment tax return if you have already done your part by paying TDS and advance tax.
-The simple answer is that as per the assessment of the Income Tax department, you are found earning additional income that has not come under TDS or advance tax.
+You might be wondering why you have to fill out the Self Assessment tax return if you've already paid TDS and advance tax.
+The simple answer is that, as per the assessment of the Income Tax department, you are found to be earning additional income that has not come under TDS or advance tax.

 Here’s a list of situations where paying a self-assessment tax is necessary

-• Step 1: Visit the official website of the Indian Income Tax Department and sign in to your account.
+1. Visit the e-Filing Portal: Go to the official Income Tax e-filing site and sign in to your account.

 Implications of an Inaccurate Self-Assessment